 • What does the company have in place to protect you if something like this happens to you?

 Does the company have insurance in case something gets broken?
 Do they have a complaints procedure that shows they will work with you if something goes wrong?
 Are they a member of a professional association like the British Association of Removers which will require them to comply with a set code of conduct when it comes to complaints and provides an independent ombudsman in the event that a dispute can't be resolved?

 • What do they do to learn from their mistakes?

-At Bournes for example we have a great 'continous improvement system' called Pulse.
-This is an online system that any employee can record a mistake, incident or even a 'whoah that nearly went wrong' near miss so that our training manager and management team can review where there are risks in our business so that we can fix them or do more training with our teams to stop them resulting in problems for our customers.
+At Bournes for example we have a great 'continuous improvement system'.
+Any employee can record a mistake, incident or even a 'whoah that nearly went wrong' near miss so that our training manager and management team can review where there are risks in our business so that we can fix them or do more training with our teams to stop them resulting in problems for our customers.

 If you read a bad review ask your moving company what they have done to learn from this move so that the same thing shouldn't happen to you.

 • Is the topic of the review important to you?

 We are all different.
 What was a bad experience for one customer may not be a bad experience for you.
 Do you agree with how the customer leaving the bad review felt or do you think this wouldn't be something that bothered you?
 Is the subject of the review something that just won't happen with your move?
 Take a holiday company review for example, if someone didn't like the range of activities provided by the kids club you probably wouldn't worry about their 1 star review if you didn't have kids....

 Every good removal company that we know has bad reviews on the internet, but they have lots of good ones too.
 If you can only find bad reviews and no good reviews then you might have cause for concern, ask your removal company where you can find independent reviews about them and they should be happy to point you in the right direction.

 What certifications should removal companies have alongside good reviews?